Christy Swauncy, Principal

 Ms. Lori is originally from New Orleans and has been a special education teacher and adolescent counselor in New Orleans, Jefferson Parish, and Virginia.
 She has a Bachelor's of Education from Old Dominion University and a Master's Degree from Xavier University.
 She is passionate about advocating for students who have unique ways of learning and understands that positive relationships at school are a critical component of student success.
 She loves to travel and has backpacked across countries around the world.
 She loves how the staff at The NET are willing to go above and beyond to support students in earning their high school diplomas.

-Bailey Griswold, Math Teacher
+Zachary Graham, Math Teacher

 “I really like working with young people and wanted to make sure all students have the opportunity to get a good education.”